primefaces/primefaces/docs/12_0_0/components/datatable.md

 add a greater than filter, make sure to convert the filter to integer as well.
 Do so by adding a `f:converter` (see example below).

-In case you want to filter `LocalDateTime` or `Date` values, use the converters `org.primefaces.filter.LocalDateTime` or `org.primefaces.filter.Date` on the filtering `DatePicker` component.
+In case you want to filter `LocalDateTime` or `Date` values, use the converters `org.primefaces.midnightLocalDateTime` or `org.primefaces.midnightDate` on the filtering `DatePicker` component.

 ```xhtml
 <p:dataTable id="dataTable" var="car" value="#{tableBean.carsSmall}" widgetVar="carsTable" filteredValue="#{tableBean.filteredCars}">